david-w/david-w.github.io/_posts/2019-03-08-create-usb-stick-with-iso-Mac-OS.md

         diskutil unmountDisk /dev/disk2

 6. Run

         sudo dd if=/path/to/downloaded.iso of=/dev/disk2 bs=1m

-##### **Make sure you are writing to the correct device before hitting return! dd is powerful, especially with sudo and will blow away data without warning.**
+   **Make sure you are writing to the correct device before hitting return! dd is powerful, especially with sudo and will blow away data without warning.**
+   {: .notice--danger}

 7. Finally, eject the usb stick.